danielduncan/stonk/readme.md

 TO RUN:
 Host:
 1. Install Anaconda
-2. Create virtual environment with Anaconda
+2. Create a virtual environment with Anaconda
 3. Activate the virtual environment
-4. Within the virtual environment
+4. Within the virtual environment: python display.py
-    a. python display.py
-6. Project is now running and accessible at host local IP
+6. The project is now running and accessible at host local IP

 Client
 1. Navigate to the host’s local IP using any web browser